skroll13/groupProject/README.md

 # What Was the Moon Phase The Day You Were Born?

 ## Description:
 Welcome to your guide to moon phases, based on your date of birth.
 Glad to have you here!
-In addition to accessing your moon phase, you will be provided your horoscope for the day you visit and a joke about software developers.
+In addition to accessing your birth moon phase, you will be provided your horoscope for the day you visit and a joke about software developers.

 ## How to use this project:
 Here at What Was the Moon Phase The Day You Were Born, we believe that the simplicity of the website is key to a positive user experience.
 Therefore, to use this project, simply enter your date of birth into the field provided.